AbhishekSatpathy4848/Multithreaded-Chat-Room/README.md

 # Multithreaded-Chat-Room

-Building a server to handle multiple clients using multithreading.
+Building a chat room with a server to handle multiple clients using multithreading.

 ## Teammates :
 1. Abhishek Satpathy, 211IT002